 Overlook the spectacular coastline from Gibson Steps lookout.
 Originally built out of wood by local settler Hugh Gibson, mainly for indigenous Australians, Kirrae Whurrong to have access down to the beach back then.
 The 86 stone staircases of Gibson Steps will take you down to the beach where two majestic limestones of up to 70 meters in height stood firmly in the sea, named Magog and Gog.
 Be astonished by the combination of magnificent waves, limitless Southern Ocean and steep limestone cliffs.
 Enjoy a whiff of fresh sea breeze, soft fine sand and breathtaking coastal natural scenery!

 After an amazing day of fun and natural beauty.

 Lay back and take a good rest.
 Your Great Ocean Road private tour will take you back to Melbourne, you can choose to be transferred either to hotel or any restaurant within CBD.

 We will travel back to Melbourne via inland, the return journey is approximately 3 hours.

 Take a helicopter ride, rejoice in stunning aerial views of the Twelve Apostles, Loch Ard Gorge and London Bridge from the sky.
 Be mesmerised by the spectacular coastline.

 No need to book in advance

-Experience Otway Treetop Adventure, you not only can walk on the 600 meter long, 25 meter-high elevated walkway in the middle of the rainforest, but also try out the only Ziplining tour in Victoria, 30 meters above the ground.
+Otway Treetop Adventure is located in the heart of Otway National Park and covered by dense forest, Experience the 600 meter long, 25 meter-high elevated walkway which traverses through the rainforest, or try your hands on the only Ziplining tour in Victoria, 30 meters above the ground.

 Suggested activity time: